Edmontosaurus annectens: Cope's Diclonius mirabilis

-Several years after Cope's description, his rival Othniel Charles Marsh published on a sizable lower jaw recovered by John Bell Hatcher in 1889 from Lance Formation rocks in Niobrara County, Wyoming.
-Marsh named this partial jaw Trachodon longiceps.
-It is cataloged as YPM 616.
-As noted by Lull and Wright, this long slender partial jaw shares with Cope's specimen a prominent ridge running on its side.
-However, it is much larger: Cope's specimen had a dentary, or tooth-bearing bone of the lower jaw, that is 92.0 cm long, whereas Marsh's dentary is estimated at 110.0 cm long.
+Several years after Cope's description, his arch-rival, Othniel Charles Marsh, published a paper on a sizable lower jaw recovered by John Bell Hatcher in 1889 from the Lance Formation rocks in Niobrara County, Wyoming.
+Marsh named this partial jaw Trachodon longiceps, and it is cataloged as YPM 616.
+As noted by Lull and Wright, this long, slender partial jaw shares with Cope's specimen a prominent ridge running on its side.
+However, it is much larger: Cope's specimen had a dentary that is 92.0 cm long, whereas Marsh's dentary is estimated at 110.0 cm long.

-A second mostly complete skeleton (AMNH 5886) was found in 1904 in Hell Creek Formation rocks at Crooked Creek in central Montana by Oscar Hunter, a rancher.
+A second mostly complete skeleton, AMNH 5886, was found in 1904 in the Hell Creek Formation rocks at Crooked Creek in central Montana by a local rancher named Oscar Hunter.
 Upon finding the partially exposed specimen, he and a companion argued about whether or not the remains were recent or fossil.
 Hunter demonstrated that they were brittle and thus stone by kicking the tops off the vertebrae, an act later lamented by the eventual collector Barnum Brown.
-Another cowboy, Alfred Sensiba, bought the specimen from Hunter for a pistol, and later sold it to Brown, who excavated it for the American Museum of Natural History in 1906.
+Another cowboy, Alfred Sensiba, bought the specimen from Hunter for a pistol and later sold it to Brown, who excavated it for the American Museum of Natural History in 1906.
 This specimen had a nearly complete vertebral column, permitting the restoration of Cope's specimen.
-In 1908, these two specimens were mounted side by side in the American Museum of Natural History, under the name Trachodon mirabilis.
+In 1908, these two specimens were mounted side by side in the American Museum of Natural History under the name Trachodon mirabilis.
 Cope's specimen is positioned on all fours with its head down, as if feeding, because it has the better skull, while Brown's specimen, with a less perfect skull, is posed bipedally with the head less accessible.
-Henry Fairfield Osborn described the tableau as representing the two animals feeding along a marsh, the standing individual having been startled by the approach of a Tyrannosaurus.
+Henry Fairfield Osborn described the tableau as representing the two animals feeding alongside a marsh, the standing individual having been startled by the approach of a Tyrannosaurus.
 Impressions of appropriate plant remains and shells based on associated fossils were included on the base of the group, including ginkgo leaves, Sequoia cones, and horsetail rushes.